Filochet/secbench/doc/tutorials/bench_and_discovery.md

 print(bench.get(MyDummyInstrument))
 ```

 You can also look for all subclasses.
-This is useful if you want to get any hardware that implement an interface, such as {py:class}`secbench.api.Instrument.Scope`.
+This is useful if you want to get any hardware that implements an interface, such as {py:class}`secbench.api.Instrument.Scope`.

 ```{code-cell} ipython3
 print(bench.get(StrangeHardware))
 ```

-If needed you can clear all cached hardware:
+If needed, you can clear all cached hardware:

 ```{code-cell} ipython3
 bench.clear_cache()